Alext162/discord-bot-random-joke/README.md

 # Description

-This is a simple discord bot that is used our friends servers.
+A simple discord bot that is on my friends servers.
 Currently does random functions such as tell jokes, manages users, and other random silly things.

 # To Run